-Parameter Description Air Interface Scheduling Used to enable or disable the air interface scheduling function of the AP.
+Parameter Description Air Interface Scheduling It specifies whether to enable the air interface scheduling function of the AP.
 If this function is enabled, the same download time is assigned to users experiencing different download rates, ensuring a better experience for high-rate users.
-It specifies the anti-interference modes you can select for your AP. • 0 (Disable): Interference suppression measures are disabled.
-Anti-interference 1 (Suppress weak interference): Suppress mild interference for weak radio environment.
-Mode 2 (Suppress moderate interference): Suppress moderate interference for bad radio environment.
-3 (Suppress critical interference): Suppress critical interference for heavy loading radio environment.
-Automatic Power Save Delivery.
-APSD APSD is a WMM power saving protocol created by Wi-Fi Alliance.
-Enabling APSD helps reduce power consumption.
-By default, this mode is disabled.
-Multi-User Multiple-Input Multiple-Output.
-MU-MIMO If this function is enabled, AP can communicate with multiple users concurrently, avoiding WiFi network congestion and improving communication.
-Orthogonal Frequency Division Multiple Access.
-OFDMA If this function is enabled, multiple clients can transmit data at the same time, so that the transmission efficiency is improved, delay is reduced, and user experience is enhanced.
-However, this function may cause compatibility issues; therefore, you are recommended to disable this function to avoid compatibility issues.
-Client Timeout Interval Used to set the wireless client disconnection interval of this device.
+MU-MIMO Multi-User Multiple-Input Multiple-Output.
+If enabled, AP can communicate with multiple users concurrently, avoiding WiFi network congestion and improving communication.
+OFDMA Orthogonal Frequency Division Multiple Access.
+If this function is enabled, multiple clients can transmit data at the same time, so that the transmission efficiency is improved, delay is reduced, and user experience is enhanced.
+Client Timeout Interval It is used to set the wireless client disconnection interval of this device.
 The device disconnects from a wireless client if no traffic is transmitted or received by the wireless client within the interval.
-Mandatory Rate It specifies rates that wireless clients must support in order to connect to the wireless networks of this device.
-Optional Rate It specifies the additional rates that the AP supports, which are optional to wireless clients.
-The clients meeting the basic requirement can connect to the AP with higher rate.